Photo: Robin Farquhar-Thomson

 Round here, in the schemes of the forgotten industrial heartland of Scotland, your mates, your young team – they’re everything.

-Inspired by the experiences of its author, Graeme Armstrong, The Young Team is an energetic novel, full of the loyalty, laughs, mischief, boredom, violence and threat of life on these streets.
+Inspired by the experiences of its author, Graeme Armstrong, THE YOUNG TEAM is an energetic novel, full of the loyalty, laughs, mischief, boredom, violence and threat of life on these streets.
 It looks beyond the tabloid stereotypes to tell a powerful story about the realities of life for young people in Britain today.